JohnL4/Journal-Go/README.md

 From top down:

 Today's date (maybe this would be the one fixed element).
+Date picker?

 Dropdown for form type (day of week, like M-Th is one form, Friday could be another, Sat & Sun could each be their own;
 or everything could be the same).
+Also:  work vs. personal?
+Could be a long-ish list, if a cross-product.

 ### Config-driven form